wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-messaging-manage-org-settings/includes/manage-email-policies.md

    >- Even if you configured a custom recipient filter in the Exchange Management Shell, you can still select **Preview recipients the policy applies to** here.
 3. When you're finished, click **Save**.
 You'll receive a warning message that tells you to click **Apply** in the details pane to apply the policy to recipients.

-### Apply email address policies to recipients **by using the EAC
+### Apply email address policies to recipients by using the EAC
 1. In the EAC, go to **Mail flow > Email address policies**.
 2. Select the email address policy that you want to apply (one of the polciies with the status *Unapplied*).
 3. Click **Apply**.
-    (insert art - Alt Text: The Apply link in the details pane for an email address policy)
-4. Click **Yes** on the warning message to apply the policy (insert art - Alt Text: Warning that appears after you apply or remove an email address policy)
+4. Click **Yes** on the warning message to apply the policy

 ## Remove email address policies
 You can remove most policies through the EAC.
 (You can't delete the default email address policy regardless of what tool you use.)

 If you have a policy assigned to more than 3000 recipients, you'll need to use the Exchange Management Shell to remove it.
-It takes a long time to remove a policy like this from all of the recipients, and you won't be able to do anythign else in the EAC until the removal is done.
+It takes a long time to remove a policy like this from all of the recipients, and you won't be able to do anything else in the EAC until the removal is done.
 The recipient updates will take a long time, and they will prevent you from using the EAC session until the updates are finished.
 It's OK to use the EAC for policies that apply to fewer than 3000 recipients.

 ### Use the EAC to remove email address policies
 1. In the EAC, go to **Mail flow > Email address policies**.